 - Location: 22 Vista Point Road, Lee Vining, CA 93541

-The meals themselves range from the normal, such as hamburgers and sandwiches, to the unique, such as lobster taquitos and buffalo meatloaf.
-The more unique stuff will cost more, but it is where I landed when looking at the menu.
+The meals themselves range from the standard stuff like hamburgers and sandwiches to the unique like lobster taquitos and buffalo meatloaf.
+The unusual stuff will cost more, but that is where I landed when looking at the menu.

-First the steak sandwich came out and it was literally a full steak sitting on top of tomatoes, grilled onions and bread.
-I had to cut it down the middle to even fold the sandwich.
-The steak was prepared just like I ordered and the horse-radish was creamy and a little spicy.
-I would prefer it to be spicier but it was still good.
-I dove right into the sandwich and really liked the way everything worked together.
-The steak itself was juicy and easy to eat which made the sandwich more enjoyable.
-The highlight was probably the fries though as they had a breading on them that was really good.
+First, the steak sandwich came out, and it was a full steak sitting on top of tomatoes, grilled onions, and bread.
+I had to cut it down the middle even to fold the sandwich.
+The steak was prepared just like I ordered, and the horseradish was creamy and a little spicy.
+I would prefer it to be spicier, but it was still good.
+I dove right into the sandwich and liked the way everything worked together.
+The steak was juicy and easy to eat, which made the sandwich more enjoyable.
+The highlight was probably the fries though, as they had a breading on them that was good.